Your African Private Guide

 Gestation period: 13 Months

 Zebras are African equines with distinctive black-and-white striped coats.
 There are three extant species: the Grévy’s zebra, plains zebra, and the mountain zebra.
-Zebras share the genus Equus with horses and asses, the three groups being the only living members of the family Equidae.
+Zebras share the genus Equus with horses and asses, the three groups being the only living members ofthe

 Lifespan:26 Years